enqueuezero/site/concrete-architecture/time-series.md

 ## Context

 A system is meant to run continuously and thus creates flowing data over time.
-In term of metrics, the system reports discrete data points of each moment.
-It's a challenge to structure and analyze these data points.
+In term of metrics, the system reports discrete data points each moment.
+It's a challenge to structure, store, and analyze these data points.

 ## Overview

 A time series is a series of data points indexed (or listed or graphed) in time order.
+Each data point is often a numeric value.
+Each time series consists of a name plus optional tags.

+For example, A Linux system expose its load data by reading from `/proc/loadavg`.
+Then we could have such a metric that has `proc.loadavg.1m` as metric name, `host=web-1.svc.prod.example.com` as tag, `0.03` as data point value.
+The time series is a sequence of floating value like `0.03` that reflects system load over time.

 ## Solutions

-### Prometheus Data Model
+### Prometheus

 Prometheus is a time series database and fundamentally stores all data as time series: streams of timestamped values belonging to the same metric and the same set of labeled dimensions.